Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-bars"></i> Open SSIDs

-Once it was established connection, its SSID and Password will be stored to the EEPROM of ESP8266 automatically.
+Once it was established connection, its SSID and Password will be stored to the EEPROM of ESP8266/ESP32 automatically.
 The **Open SSIDs** menu reads the saved SSID credentials from the EEPROM.
 The stored credential data are listed by the SSID as shown below.
 Its label is a clickable button.
 Tap the SSID button, starts connection it.

 <img src="../images/open.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 ## <i class="fa fa-bars"></i> Disconnect

-Disconnect ESP8266 from the current connection.
-It can also reset the ESP8266 automatically after disconnection by instructing with using [API](api.md#autoreset) in the sketch.
+Disconnect ESP8266/ESP32 from the current connection.
+It can also reset the ESP8266/ESP32 automatically after disconnection by instructing with using [API](api.md#autoreset) in the sketch.

 After tapping "Disconnect", you will not be able to reach the AutoConnect menu.
 Once disconnected, you will need to set the SSID again for connecting the WLAN.

 ## <i class="fa fa-bars"></i> Reset...

-Reset the ESP8266, it will start rebooting.
-After rebooting complete, the ESP8266 begins establishing the previous connection with WIFI_STA mode, and *esp8266ap* of an access point will disappear from WLAN.
+Reset the ESP8266/ESP32, it will start rebooting.
+After rebooting complete, the ESP8266/ESP32 module begins establishing the previous connection with WIFI_STA mode, and *esp8266ap* or *esp32ap* of an access point will disappear from WLAN.

 <img src="../images/resetting.png" style="width:280px;" />

-!!! warning "Not every module will be rebooted normally"
+!!! warning "Not every ESP8266 module will be rebooted normally"
-    The Reset menu is using the **ESP.reset()** function.
+    The Reset menu is using the **ESP.reset()** function for ESP8266.
 This is an almost hardware reset.
 In order to resume the sketch normally, the [state of GPIO0](https://github.com/esp8266/esp8266-wiki/wiki/Boot-Process#esp-boot-modes) is important.
 Since this depends on the circuit implementation for each module, not every module will be rebooted normally.
 See also [FAQ](faq.md#hang-up-after-reset).